RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 data files.
 The SDK is open-source.

 DataWindow is a Python class designed to fetch data from a source.
-It provides many filter options to the focusing on quick returns and is capable of reading and exporting to various formats.
+It provides many filter options, is capable of reading and exporting to various formats, and focuses on quickly returning results.

 If you wish to learn more about the low-level class used to construct DataWindow, refer to the [Station Documentation](station)